iTwin/itwinjs-core/docs/learning/backend/Workspace.md

     - `WorkspaceDb`
       - `WorkspaceResource`

-Each `WorkspaceContainer` may hold many `WorkspaceDb`s, though it is common for `WorkspaceContainer`s to hold (versions of) a single `WorkspaceDb`.
+Each `WorkspaceContainer` may hold many `WorkspaceDb`s, though ordinarily a `WorkspaceContainer`s holds (versions of) a single `WorkspaceDb`.
 There is no limit on the number of `WorkspaceDbs` within a `WorkspaceContainer` or accessed during a session, nor is there a limit on the number of resources held within a `WorkspaceDb`.

 However, when deciding how to organize workspace data, keep in mind: